Gillian Cross: Career

-Before becoming a full-time writer, Cross held several different jobs, including acting as an assistant to a Member of Parliament.

-In 1979, she published her first book, The Runaway.
-Three years later, she inaugurated The Demon Headmaster series of eight books (1982 to 2019).
+In 1979, Cross's first book, The Runaway, was published.
+Three years later, she wrote the first of The Demon Headmaster series of eight books (1982 to 2019).
 The same year, she also completed The Dark Behind the Curtain, a horror story illustrated by David Parkins and published by Oxford University Press.
 It was highly commended for the 1982 Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.
 A Map of Nowhere, published in 1988, was highly commended for the 1988 Carnegie.
-Two years later, she won the Medal two years later for Wolf, which was also runner-up for the 1991 Guardian Children's Fiction Prize.
+Two years later, she won the medal for Wolf, which was also runner-up for the 1991 Guardian Children's Fiction Prize.

 In early 2014, she became a patron for the Leamington Spa-based charity Cord, after their work in Sudan inspired her latest novel, After Tomorrow.

-In the 2024 Dorset Council election, Gillian Cross contested Beacon ward as a Labour Party candidate.
+In the 2024 Dorset Council election, Cross contested Beacon ward as a Labour Party candidate.